20 IT solutions for London businesses

 Back up, back up, back up…

-We recommend various methods, but ultimately you should have copies of your backups in several locations.
+Don’t just back up your data though; protect yourself with an ideal backup practice.
+We recommend various methods, but ideally you should have copies of your backups in several locations.

-If you’re going to store backups on hard drives or USB sticks, make sure they’re adequately encrypted, and always, ALWAYS have an off-site solution.
+If you’re going to store backups on hard drives or USB sticks, make sure they’re adequately encrypted.
+And, always have an off-site solution.
+Finally, include regular backups of your website and email servers too.

 Use a firewall